<img height="1" width="1" src="https://www.facebook.com/tr?id=763856411650746&amp;ev=PageView &amp;noscript=1">

 Here are the basic steps in processing an invoice for payment.

-5. Pay for it based on the agreed terms and conditions.
-You may opt to make an advance supplier invoice payment for discounts and perks.
+You will pay for it according to the agreed terms and conditions.
+You may opt to pay in advance for discounts and perks.

 • Managing Supplier Invoices

-It can be hard to keep track of supplier invoices at times, written or electronic.
+It can sometimes be hard to keep track of supplier invoices, whether written or electronic.
 The burden doubles during peak seasons.
 Imagine how harder it is for those still engaging in manual processes.
-As such, there is a chance of losing track and paying on time.
+As such, there is a chance of losing track and not paying on time.
 You can ask the supplier to resend the invoice.
-But, you will have a big problem if you are not aware of missing invoices.
+But you will have a big problem if you are unaware of missing invoices.

 • Manual Data Entry